navikt/kafka-sandbox/README.md

 messages after the poision pill still lost ?
 See the code for this in `RetryingErrorHandler`.

-(In general, if you can ensure your storage is idempotent, you will be saving yourself some trouble in these situations, so that multiple writes of the same data is not a problem.)
+In general, if you can ensure your storage is idempotent, you will be saving yourself some trouble in these situations, so that multiple writes of the same data is not a problem.
+The event store in the Spring Boot app has this property.

 ### Experiment: batch consumer error handling in Spring Kafka: limited retries and recovery     <a name="spring-batch-error-5"/>